samuelnihoul/v12/README.md

 # ignition-v0.7

-IMPORTANT: the project currently contains 2 web apps: one for the registry and one for the front end.
+IMPORTANT: the project currently contains 2 web apps: a frontend template (app) and an interactive registry-candy-machine (registry).

 IMPORTANT: this version it out of date: